 From the archives.
 This week's contestant is Richard Baum from Houston, Texas.
 On the positive side, I was able to get the composer style.
 On the other side of the coin, I had trouble with the hidden song, and I think most people will.
 However, I'm almost ready to give myself a win on it, or at the very least bonus points.
 I guessed the composer of the hidden song, and even had a strong feeling of what it's from (and was right) -- and though I couldn't think of the song's proper name, my thought was, "It sort of sounds like that song whose title is something like..."
 And that's what it was.

 It's not a totally unknown song -- and the composer is renowned, and so is the encompassing work.
 But this isn't one of the better-known tunes.

-Host Peter Sagal's guest contestant on this week's "Not My Job" segment of NPR's Wait, Wait...Don't Tell Me! is actor Jeffrey Tambor.
+Peter Sagal's guest contestant on this week's "Not My Job" segment of the NPR quiz show Wait, Wait...Don't Tell Me! is actor Jeffrey Tambor.
 It's a low-key interview, and slightly off-beat at times, but enjoyable.

 Robert J. Elisberg is a two-time recipient of the Lucille Ball Award for comedy screenwriting.
 He's written for film, TV, the stage, and two best-selling novels, and is a regular columnist for the Huffington Post and the Writers Guild of America.
 Among his other writing, he has a long-time column on technology (which he sometimes understands), and co-wrote a book on world travel.
 As a lyricist, he is a member of ASCAP, and has contributed to numerous publications.